Customer reviews can help sell your product or service more effectively than any sales copy.

-Of these, Trustpilot is arguably the go-to starting point – sort of the Yelp of product review sites – in large part because Google trusts them enough to include their product ratings in the Google Shopping ads.
+Of these, Trustpilot is arguably the go-to starting point – in large part because Google trusts it enough to include its product ratings in Google Shopping ads.

 One of the most helpful features a third-party review platform can bring to the table is the ability to incorporate reviews directly on your site (here’s how to do that with TrustPilot specifically).

-A good product review site will also include the Schema markup necessary to get your star ratings listed in the Google search results, and have enough trust built with the search engine to increase the likelihood that those star ratings will be visible.
+A good product review site will also include the Schema markup necessary to get your star ratings listed in Google’s search results.

-Taking advantage of product review sites allows you to take ownership of the story surrounding your brand and be a part of the conversation.
+Taking advantage of product review sites allows you to take ownership of your brand’s story while being part of the conversation.

-If you’re concerned about the fact that authentic reviews will inevitably point an imperfect picture, consider the following stats from Bazaarvoice:
+If you’re concerned about the fact that reviews on third-party sites won’t be 100% positive, consider the following online review statistics:

 4. Social Media

-The introduction of Facebook Local has solidified that brands need to consider social media not only as a marketing outlet but as a place where customers review businesses.
+Facebook Business Pages have solidified that brands need to consider social media not only as a marketing outlet but as a place where customers review businesses.

-Everything we discussed above applies to social media as much as it does to Google My Business, industry-specific review sites, and product review sites, but there are a few additional things to take into consideration:
+Everything discussed in the above sections applies to social media as much as it does to Google Business Profiles, industry-specific review sites, and product review sites.

 Share Customer Reviews